allenai/deep_qa/README.md

 ## Running Models Interactively

 You can interactively run queries against a trained model.
-To start, run the following command:
+For the query ranking model, run the following command:

 ```
 ./src/scripts/run_model.sh
 ```

-This command starts an interactive lisp interpreter.
-(The command line is not very usable at the moment.)
-You can run queries using the following command:
+This command starts an interactive lisp interpreter where you can run queries using the following command:

 ```
 (expression-eval (quote (print-predicate-marginals **QUERY** entity-array)))